Ohio Personal Injury Lawyer representing plaintiffs nationwide in Penetrating Brain Injury lawsuits

 Causes of Penetrating Brain Injury

 Penetrating injuries are typically caused by high-velocity objects, but can also be caused by low-velocity objects.
 One of the most common causes of penetrating injury is skull fracture, in which bone fragments from the skull penetrates the brain.
-Skull fractures can be caused by any blow to the head, including traffic accidents, a fall, athletic injuries, or military action.

 Treatment and Prognosis of Penetrating Injuries